mattpoggi/fedstereo/README.md

 This will store `madnet2.tar` checkpoint under `weights` folder.

 At now, we do not plan to release the code for pre-training.
-If you are interested into training MADNet 2 from scratch, you can insert it in [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) pipeline and use the `training_loss` defined in `madnet2.py`.
+If you are interested in training MADNet 2 from scratch, you can insert it in [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) pipeline and use the `training_loss` defined in `madnet2.py`.
 Then replace `AdamW` with `Adam` and use the learning rate and scheduling detailed in the supplementary material.

 ## :memo: Running the Code

 Before running experiments with our code, you need to setup a few dependencies and configuration files.

+### :hammer_and_wrench: Hardware setup

+Federated experiments require up to 4 GPUs (one per client), while one GPU is sufficient for single-domain experiments.

 ### :hammer_and_wrench: Dependencies